An elementary introduction to information geometry

 \subsection{The fundamental theorem of information geometry: $\nabla$ $\kappa$-curved $\Leftrightarrow$ $\nabla^*$ $\kappa$-curved}

 We now state the fundamental theorem of information geometry and its corollaries:

-\begin{theorem}[Dually constant curvature manifolds] If a torsion-free affine connection $\nabla$ has constant curvature $\kappa$ then its conjugate torsion-free connection $\nabla^*$ has necessarily the {\em same} constant curvature $\kappa$. \end{theorem} The proof is reported in~\cite{IG-2014} (Proposition 8.1.4, page 226).
-We get the following two corollaries:
+\begin{Theorem}[Dually constant curvature manifolds] If a torsion-free affine connection $\nabla$ has constant curvature $\kappa$ then its conjugate torsion-free connection $\nabla^*$ has necessarily the {\em same} constant curvature $\kappa$. \end{Theorem} The proof is reported in~\cite{IG-2014} (Proposition 8.1.4, page 226).